arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ### Security

 <!---
 Subsection about a Main Feature: The subsection inside features and under General Specification Overview talks about some of the main features of the product, from the microprocessor's main specifications, to the wifi chipset, Camera, Audio, Important Interfaces like CAN, etc. Ideally those sections should contain an initial 2/3 line paragraph, a table or multiple tables explaining the main specs and related media like images or schemas to explain better the technical specifications.
-Warnings and Note blocks regarding special things of the feature to take into account are also recommended it.
+Warnings and Note blocks regarding special things of the feature to take into account are also recommended.
 -->

 | Component                   | Details                                                           |